MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/knowledgehub-copilot.md

 ms.custom: bap-template
 ---

-# Enhance Knowledge in Copilot Studio
+# Enable knowledge sources from Microsoft Copilot Studio

 The performance of Copilot is highly correlated to the quality of knowledge it can access.
 This feature enables customers to integrate with various knowledge management platforms without having to ingest the content into the Dynamics 365 knowledge base.
 The expanded knowledge coverage improves Copilot response quality, thereby the agents' experience and productivity.

-This will enable agents to get enhanced Copilot results powered by content from knowledge sources beyond the Dynamics 365 knowledge base.
+This will enable customer service representatives to get enhanced Copilot results powered by content from knowledge sources beyond the Dynamics 365 knowledge base.

 ## Prerequisites